• News

 According to Minnesota state law at the time of the incident, all new buildings considered to be dwellings were only required to have carbon monoxide detectors installed within ten feet of sleeping areas.
 Despite the presence of a CO-producing heater, CO detectors were not required in the pool area, and were therefore not installed.

 infographic showing that nearly half of travelers do not worry about CO exposure in public placesThe incident is one of many caused by an inconsistent patchwork of requirements and codes across states in the U.S., which has led nearly half of Americans to falsely believe they are protected in public places.
-According to a 2024 report by UL Standards & Engagement, nearly half (46%) of travelers do not worry about CO exposure when staying in hotels and rental properties because they assume CO alarms are installed, and another 44% say they believe every state has laws that require alarms.
+According to a 2024 report by UL Standards & Engagement, 46% of travelers do not worry about CO exposure when staying in hotels and rental properties because they assume CO alarms are installed, and another 44% say they believe every state has laws that require alarms.

 How can travelers stay protected?